Chem284Materials/project2/README.md

 Note that the Morse potential problem is too small to effectively utilize Perlmutter's resources.
 Modify your code to solve a more physically complex problem that can better utilize the Perlmutter GPUs.
-For example, what if instead of trying to learn a Morse potential for a two-body system, you tried to learn a potential energy surface for a three-body or four-body system?
+For example, what if instead of trying to learn a Morse potential for a two-body system, you tried to learn a potential energy surface for a larger chemical system?
 You may select a physical problem unrelated to molecular dynamics, if you prefer.
 Provide this code **in addition** to the code for Tasks 1 and 2; in other words, submit code that solves the new problem as well as code that discovers the Morse potential.